 (for active gas pipelines in sensitive areas)

 On May 17, 2019, DOC's Geologic Energy Management Division (CalGEM) released pre-rulemaking discussion drafts of regulations and specifications for the purpose of receiving public input on the development of digital submission guidelines for mapping of active gas pipelines in sensitive areas.
 DOC staff is reviewing public feedback on the drafts.

-From February 16 - March 30, 2018 DOGGR accepted public comment on a pre-rulemaking draft (discussion draft) of proposed Statewide Geothermal Regulations, including two proposed forms.
-Information regarding the process to submit comments and attend a public workshop can be found by clicking on the link for the public notice provided below.
+From February 16 - March 30, 2018, CalGEM accepted public comment on a pre-rulemaking draft (discussion draft) of proposed Statewide Geothermal Regulations, including two proposed forms.
+DOC staff is reviewing public feedback on the draft and forms.